elainebroche-dev/ms3-event-scheduler/README.md

         - Select the JSON radio button then click Create.
 The json file with the new API credentials will download your machine.
         - Rename the downloaded file to creds.json.
 This filename is already listed in the project .gitignore file and so no further action will be needed to prevent it being accidentally uploaded to github
         - Copy the new creds.json file into the local clone
-        - In the creds.json file, copy the value for "client email" and then on Google Drive, share the spreadsheet with this email address assigning a role of Editor similar to the image shown below :
+        - In the creds.json file, copy the value for "client email" and then on Google Drive, share the spreadsheet created above with this email address assigning a role of Editor similar to the image shown below :

           ![Share Spreadsheet](documentation/images/share-google-spreadsheet.png)